houtoms/tensorflow/nvidia-examples/build_imagenet_data/README.md

 ## Image size and quality

-By default, the scripts will resize images so that they are 480 pixels on the shortest side (maintaining aspect ratio) and have a JPEG quality factor of 90.
+By default, the scripts will shrink images so that they are at most 480 pixels on the shortest side (maintaining aspect ratio) and have a JPEG quality factor of 85.
 These parameters can be changed by modifying the flags at the bottom of download_and_preprocess_imagenet.sh, or by passing --size=XX and --quality=XX to the tfrecord_image_resizer.py script.
 A setting of size=0 will keep the images at their original sizes.

-In general, larger images and higher quality factors may improve training accuracy, but this comes at the cost of slowing down the input pipeline.
+In general, larger images and higher quality factors may improve training accuracy, but this comes at the cost of a larger dataset and slower input pipeline.

 ## Troubleshooting